 Conclusion

-Single linkage clustering involves visualizing data, calculating a distance matrix, and forming clusters based on the shortest distances.
-After each cluster formation, the distance matrix is updated to reflect new distances.
-This iterative process continues until all data points are clustered, revealing patterns in the data.
-It’s a simple, intuitive method that can uncover hidden structures in the data.
+Single linkage clustering involves several key steps.
+Initially, after visualizing the data and calculating a distance matrix, clusters are formed based on the shortest distances.
+Once each cluster is formed, the algorithm updates the distance matrix to incorporate new distances.
+Throughout this iterative process, all data points are clustered until revealing patterns in the data.
+Therefore, it’s a simple, intuitive method that can uncover hidden structures in the data.

 The media shown in this article are not owned by Analytics Vidhya and are used at the Author’s discretion.